What Is Tuina Massage? Traditional Chinese Therapy Explained

 • Tuina originates from Traditional Chinese Medicine, and Shiatsu comes from Traditional Japanese Medicine.

 • Tuina focuses more on joint manipulation and stretching.
-Shiatsu emphasizes gentle pressure with the thumbs, palms, etc.
+Shiatsu emphasizes gentle pressure using the thumbs, palms, and other areas.

 • Tuina uses massage oils and creams.
 Shiatsu typically does not use any oils or lotions.

-• Tuina has more dynamic, vibrant movements.
+• Tuina features more dynamic and vibrant movements.
 Shiatsu has a more meditative feel.

 The bottom line is that Tuina, Acupuncture, and Shiatsu all work on the body's energy system but use different techniques.
-Tuina combines massage, acupressure, and manipulative techniques to stimulate qi flow.
+Tuina combines massage, acupressure, and manipulative techniques to stimulate the flow of qi.

 Conclusion